lpicci96/unesco_reader/README.md

 data.
 UIS currently does not offer API access to its data.
 Users must download zipped files and extract the data.
 This process requires several manual steps explained in their [python tutorial](https://apiportal.uis.unesco.org/bdds-tutorial).
 This package simplifies the process by providing a simple interface to access, explore, and analyze the data, using pandas DataFrames.
-This package also allows users to view dataset documentation and other information such as the latest update date for, and all available datasets from UIS.
+This package also allows users to view dataset documentation and other information such as the date of last update, as well as retrieve information about all available datasets from UIS.

 ### Note</b>:
 UIS data is expected to be accessible through the DataCommons API in the future and should